savourypancakes/steam-reviews-analysis/README.md

 Raw documents are deduplicated, typed, and normalized into MongoDB's `staging_reviews` collection.
 Data quality issues (nulls, malformed dates, outlier playtime values) are identified and handled explicitly, with each decision documented in `docs/data_quality.md`.

 ### 3. Flatten & Export
-Cleaned documents in `staging_reviews` are flattened (nested fields such as `author.playtime_forever` mapped to flat columns) and exported into a SQLite database, purpose-built for relational, SQL-based analysis.
+Cleaned documents in `staging_reviews` are flattened (nested fields such as `author.playtime_forever` mapped to flat columns) and exported into Postgres, giving the project a standard relational layer that any SQL client or BI tool (Power BI, Metabase, Tableau, etc.) can connect to directly.

 ### 4. Analysis
-SQL queries against the SQLite tables surface trends: rolling sentiment averages, review volume by month, and sentiment shifts before/after each known patch date, using joins, aggregations, and window functions.
+SQL queries against the Postgres tables surface trends: rolling sentiment averages, review volume by month, and sentiment shifts before/after each known patch date, using joins, aggregations, and window functions.

 ### 5. NLP
 Review text is classified for sentiment and mined for recurring entities and keywords (weapons, mechanics, performance issues, content complaints), using a time-aware train/test split to avoid leakage across the evolving review corpus.